JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 The Legend of Bum-bo does not have official modding support.
 This mod requires BepInEx, a modding framework that allows for patching games made in the Unity engine.

 ## Features
-* A new spell, Plasma Ball
+* A new character, Bum-bo the Wise
+* 2 new spells
+* 2 new trinkets
 * An enhanced tooltip system that displays information of all enemies and collectibles
 * A status indicator system, which passively displays temporary effects that are currently influencing Bum-bo
 * A win streak counter